How long does the divorce process take in the UK?

 How much are the court fees for obtaining a divorce?

 There is an initial Court fee payable of £550 when the paperwork is submitted to the Court.
-You may however be entitled to a discounted fee or an exemption if you are in respect of a low income or state benefits.
+You may however be entitled to a discounted fee or an exemption; speak to our advisors to find out if you are eligible.

 Can we get a divorce if we still live together?